revel/revel.github.io/manual/routing.md

 </pre>

-The above statement returns an URL (type string) to `Controller.Action` with the given parameters.
+The above statement returns an URL string to `Controller.Action` with the given parameters.

 <div class="alert alert-info"><strong>Limitation:</strong> Only primitive